-API routing, compliance automation, feature flags, and license enforcement — unified in one policy-driven layer.
+Cryptographic verification, immutable audit chains, and policy-driven control — unified in one governed layer.
 No spreadsheets.
 No guesswork.
 Immutable evidence by default.

 Authorization logic scatters across microservices.
 Audit trails become incomplete or tamper-prone.
 Policy changes require full redeployments.
 By the time SOC 2 or FedRAMP evidence is due, the gap is already expensive.